JJSlabbert/iTilt-digital-hydrometer/README.md

 -ArduinoJson version 6 (Install from Arduino IDE)

--ArduinoMqttClient (Install from Arduino IDE) for iTilt v1.01 and up, CayenneMQTT (Install from Arduino IDE) for v1.00
+-PubSubClient for v1.09 (Install from Arduino IDE) ArduinoMqttClient (Install from Arduino IDE) for iTilt v1.01 to 1.08, CayenneMQTT (Install from Arduino IDE) for v1.00

 -OneWire (Install from Arduino IDE)